Darrell Walker

 Darrell Walker (born March 9, 1961) is an American college basketball coach and retired professional player.
 He is currently head men's coach at the University of Arkansas at Little Rock.
 Walker played in National Basketball Association (NBA) for 10 seasons, winning an NBA championship with the Chicago Bulls in 1993.
-He played college basketball for Arkansas–Fort Smith and the Arkansas Razorbacks.
+He played college basketball for Westark Community College and the Arkansas Razorbacks.

 Playing career

 After graduating from Chicago's Corliss High School, Walker played college basketball at Westark Community College (now the University of Arkansas–Fort Smith) and the University of Arkansas.
 He was selected by the New York Knicks with the 12th pick in the first round of the 1983 NBA draft.
 Over a ten-year career, he played for five teams—the Knicks, the Denver Nuggets, the Washington Bullets, the Detroit Pistons, and the Chicago Bulls.
 Walker is a member of Kappa Alpha Psi fraternity.

 Walker was selected to the 1984 NBA All-Rookie team, and was among the league leaders during his career in assists and steals.
 His best season was in 1989–90 with the Washington Bullets when he averaged 9.5 points, 8.8 rebounds and 8.0 assists per game.
 He won an NBA title with the Chicago Bulls in his final season.